Reliability in Azure Functions

 Disaster recovery (DR) is about recovering from high-impact events, such as natural disasters or failed deployments that result in downtime and data loss.
 Regardless of the cause, the best remedy for a disaster is a well-defined and tested DR plan and an application design that actively supports DR. Before you begin to think about creating your disaster recovery plan, see Recommendations for designing a disaster recovery strategy.

 When it comes to DR, Microsoft uses the shared responsibility model.
 In a shared responsibility model, Microsoft ensures that the baseline infrastructure and platform services are available.
 At the same time, many Azure services don't automatically replicate data or fall back from a failed region to cross-replicate to another enabled region.
-For those services, you are responsible for setting up a disaster recovery plan that works for your workload.
+For those services, you're responsible for setting up a disaster recovery plan that works for your workload.
 Most services that run on Azure platform as a service (PaaS) offerings provide features and guidance to support DR and you can use service-specific features to support fast recovery to help develop your DR plan.

 This section explains some of the strategies that you can use to deploy Functions to allow for disaster recovery.